web3data/web3data-js/docs/api.md

 ##### Returns

 -  Containing an object with an array of objects containing.
-See [API docs](https://docs.amberdata.io/reference#get-all-addresses) for details on return.
+See [API docs](https://docs.amberdata.io/reference#get-all-addresses) for details on response.